rickgennis/managebackups/src/managebackups.1.md

 : Provide more verbose output (can be specified several times for debug-level detail).

 **--install**
 : **managebackups** needs write access under /var to store caches of MD5s and under /etc/managebackups to update configs from commandline parameters.
 It can run entirely as root.
 But to facilitate a safer setup, it can be configured to run setgid as group "daemon" and the required directories configured to allow writes from that group. **--install** installs the **managebackups** binary in /usr/local/bin (setgid), creates the config and cache directories (writable by "daemon") and installs the man page in /usr/local/share/man/man1.
 It's designed for a one-time execution as **sudo managebackups --install** after which root access is no longer required.
+Alternatively, all files (config, cache, log) can be written under the calling user's home directory via the **--user** option.
+But for that setup **--user** must be specified on every invocation.
+See **--user** for more detail.

 **--installman**
 : Only install the man page to /usr/local/share/man/man1.